Bonfire/SecurityWhale/Data/SCRIPT_README.md

-# Data Log
+# Data Acquisition

-This file contains a detailed list of all the data we are able to collect from the python script we've created.
-It is broken down into sections based on how it is stored within our database.
+Collects data on github repositories and stores it in a MySQL database.

 ## Repo Data

 "Repo Data" refers to all the data points that we can access through python libraries and using githubs API.
-What you will notice below is that we have several data points some we use and some we have available if we for whatever reason our Machine Learning team requires more points.
+What you will notice below is that we have several data points some we use and some we have available if needed.

-The sections are broken off into sections based on data type.
+The sections are broken off based on data types.
 Our data points consist of Integers, Strings, Datetime, Boolean, and a few list data types.
 Not all the data points you see are in the program and there are some that are only used for making other points.

 ##### Integer Data Points